 It’s more relaxed

-A small wedding of up to 20 guests is often much less stressful, as it takes the planning process right back to the things that are most important to the couple getting married – your nearest and dearest in attendance and the overall experience you want to create for yourselves and your loved ones.
+A small wedding of up to 20 guests is often much less stressful, as it takes the planning process right back to the things that are most important to the couple getting married – your nearest and dearest in attendance and the overall experience you want to create.

 You can save money